CyVerse-learning-materials/learning-materials-home/docs/de/vice/about.md

       	Data can be moved over the CSI driver using normal UNIX commands like `cp` and or `mv` but be aware that any modifications you make will be recorded on the Data Store.

-       	Files that you have `read-only` access to will not be modified on the Data Store
+       	Files that you have `read-only` access to will not be modified on the Data Store.

 ???
 Tip "Working with many files"